gheenc/Computational-Methods/final_project/README.md

 I chose to analyze the Social Determinants of Health (SDOH) dataset, which is a large collection of data collected by different federal entities conjoined together and managed by the Agency for Healthcare Research and Quality (AHRQ).
 The SDOH has been published from 2010-2020 and consists of almost 1,000 variable from differing federal survey for every county, zip code, and census tract in the US [1].
 I chose to analyze on a county level.
 I also used the Rural-Urban Classification Code (RUCC) that assigns a classification to every county in the United States.
 There are 3,141 counties in the 50 United States so utilizing zip code or census tract for the entire US would be a large undertaking.
 Overall, I think the SDOH is interesting because it pulls so many variables from all the federal agencies and is a nice way to do comprehensive research.
 Within the SDOH, I specifically pulled variables from the Provider of Service (POS) dataset and the Area Health Resources Files (AHRF) dataset.
 *add about the dataset to website*

-From the POS dataset, I used the maximum, median, and mean distance to emergency rooms (ER), medical-surgical ICUs (ICU), and designated trauma center (trauma).
+From the POS dataset, I used the maximum, median, and mean distance to emergency rooms (ER), medical-surgical ICUs (ICU), and designated trauma center (trauma) in miles.
 The POS data is collected by the Centers of Medicaid and Medicare quarterly.
 The POS must be completed during the provider recertification process that happens every 5 years at risk of not receiving full Medicare funding, so the dataset is very robust.
-It caluclates the distances based on the population centroid of each census tract to ensure it is not measuring the farthest distance as a place where no one lives.
+It caluclates the distances based on the population centroid of each census tract to ensure it is not measuring the farthest distance as a place where no one lives. *cite POS website?*

+I chose to three methods of measurement to ensure my analyses were robust.
+Means can easily be skewed by outliers so sometimes median is actually better at telling a more comprehensive story.
+I also thought maximum would be an interesting metric because this has potential to show an interesting story, especially surrounding the question of if distance needed to travel is increasing.
+By using three methods of measurements, I could appreciate if the results were in a different method and there was information loss in any others that were disguising significance.

 From the AHRF dataset, I used the Rural-Urban Continuum Codes (RUCC) from 2013.
 These codes are originally developed and collected by the USDA every decade.
 The codes for each county in the USA are on a scale from 1-9 with 1 being the most metro and 9 being the most rural.
 They codes are reanalyzed every 10 years following the census, so there are updated codes from 2023, but they changed the classification level (higher population required for each level) so I decided to continue using the 2013 codes when they would have been in effect for the data collected.
 The SDOH dataset has data from 2010-2020, but for the same reason, I only analyzed data from 2013-2020.
 While there are codes for Puerto Rico and some other territories, I only analyzed data from the 50 states and DC.